CharrayGao/ygcms_ci/README.md

-YG-CMS is a demo project which is based on CodeIgniter 3.
+This is a demo project which is based on CodeIgniter 3.
+It is same as YG-CMS.